Dulux Paint STAY WHITE Aquatech

 That said, Dulux recently invited me to try out some of their new formula Dulux STAY WHITE Aquatech, water based paints with a stay white guarantee.
 Fair enough I thought, I’ll try it and see what happens.

-So I painted the blue side of this door using the Dulux STAY WHITE Aquatech undercoat and satinwood.
+So I painted the red side of this door using the Dulux STAY WHITE Aquatech undercoat and satinwood.

 These are the steps I took:

-- First the blue door was given a really good rub down with some sandpaper in order to key the surface.
+- First the red door was given a really good clean & rub down with some sandpaper in order to key the surface.

 - The door was then dusted and wiped down with a clean damp cloth.